#GivingTuesday Fundraising Ideas & Tips for 2023

 We Can Help with Free Websites and Giving Tuesday Fundraising Ideas

 Giving Tuesday is celebrated on the Tuesday following Thanksgiving (in the U.S.) each year.
 It is a global generosity movement and fundraising campaign aimed at transforming the holiday season from receiving to giving.
 The goal of #GivingTuesday is to get people to give some of what they typically spend during the busiest holiday shopping days following Thanksgiving, Black Friday, and Cyber Monday to charitable causes.
-So, when is Giving Tuesday 2023?
+So, when is Giving Tuesday this year?

 Donors are looking for causes to donate to on Giving Tuesday.
-The challenge is to stand out from the crowd and inspire donors to give to your cause. #GivingTuesday is an opportunity to share the stories that make your school or charity’s mission come to life and reap the benefits.
-Here we provide Giving Tuesday fundraising ideas and resources to help your nonprofit effectively tap into this day of generosity and kindness.
+The challenge is to stand out from the crowd and inspire donors to give to your cause. #GivingTuesday is an opportunity to share the stories that make your charity’s mission come to life and reap the benefits.
+Here, we provide Giving Tuesday fundraising ideas and resources to help your nonprofit effectively tap into this day of generosity and kindness.

 Free Donation Websites for GivingTuesday Campaigns

 Making donations easy and fun is key to #GivingTuesday fundraising success.
-Our donations websites have mobile giving options like text to donate and support for digital wallets built right in.
+Our donation websites have mobile giving options like text to donate and support for digital wallets built right in.
 Capturing new donor information is another key component to running a successful campaign.
 Tracking and reporting donor data is easily accomplished with our cloud-based donations fundraising platform.
 And best of all, we offer a free donations website for nonprofits and charities in the US, Canada, and the UK.

 Crowdfunding Donation Pages